-The point of exhaust shall be located not less than 4 feet (120 cm) away and pointed away from operable openings in structures and other openings allowing outdoor air into structures.
+The point of exhaust shall be located not less than 4 feet (120 cm) away and pointed away from operable openings and other openings that ventilate indoor air with outdoor air.
 The exhaust air trajectory shall also be compliant with Section 8.3 (Straight-line trajectory) and Section 8.4 (Directional spread).